 The problem here is that the Windows installer tends to overwrite Grub bootloader or whatever making only the Windows installation bootable.
 But the good news is that your Linux partition is untouched, including the original bootloader and the other Grub configurations.
-So restoring or recovering the Grub is just a matter of running a few commands on the terminal.
+So restoring or recovering Grub is just a matter of running a few commands on the terminal.

 Install Windows on a Separate Partition

 If your Ubuntu installation occupies the entire hard drive, to be able to create free space for the Windows installation, you may have to shrink an existing partition using a disk utility like GParted.
 GParted comes preinstalled on Ubuntu LiveCD.

-Boot into a Windows installation media and complete with the installation
+Boot into a Windows installation media and complete the installation

 Once installed, because of Microsoft’s false assumption that there are no non-Microsoft operating systems you’ll be taken straight into Windows.